Thando12345/MediSync-AI-Innovation/README.md

 Allows for manual data entry, with a text Indic mode that supports input in multiple languages, including Marathi, Tamil, and Hindi.

 ## Text Indic Mode
-The text Indic mode supports input in multiple languages, including Marathi, Tamil, and Hindi.
+The text Indic mode supports input in multiple languages, including Marathi, Tamil,English, and Hindi.
 This mode allows healthcare providers to input patient data in their preferred language, making the system more accessible and user-friendly.

 ## Voice Mode
 The voice mode enables users to input data where the system read aloud the input fields through voice commands in English languages.
 This mode is ideal for healthcare providers who prefer to use voice commands or who have limited access to manual data entry or image recognition technology.